-- Teams cannot be credited for two mutually exclusive claims.
+Teams cannot be credited for two mutually exclusive claims.
 They may only be credited for the first claim they have advanced.
 Subsequent claims which contradict or cannot coexist alongside the first claim should not be credited by the judges and opposing teams.
-This is due to the fact that internally inconsistent teams cannot simultaneously get credit for two areas of mutually exclusive argument. - Direct contradictions also reduce the overall persuasiveness of a team's case.
-In addition to not crediting contradictory claims, judges may also consider the extent to which the contradiction has undermined the strength of the team's arguments when determining the team's contribution to the debate. i.e. if either the speaker or the team directly contradicts themselves later in their speeches, this undermines their own point and should be taken into consideration during deliberation when determining how plausible their argument is, similar to a situation in which an opposing team offered these arguments in refutation to the speaker.
-However, judges should not credit opposing teams unless they point out the contradiction.
+This is due to the fact that internally inconsistent teams cannot simultaneously get credit for two areas of mutually exclusive argument.

+In addition to not crediting contradictory claims, judges may also consider the extent to which the contradiction has undermined the strength of the team's arguments when determining the team's contribution to the debate.
+If either the speaker or the team directly contradicts themselves later in their speeches, this undermines their own points and should be taken into consideration during deliberation when determining how plausible their argument is, similar to as if an opposing team offered these arguments in refutation to the speaker.
+While the later claim should be disregarded, judges should evaluate how the contradiction affected the persuasiveness of the first claim.